openSUSE/kernel-pages/SLE12-SP5-AZURE.md

 # SLE12-SP5-AZURE
 This is the SLE 12 SP5 AZURE kernel branch.

-The person in charge of this branch are:
+The person in charge of this branch is:
 Olaf Hering <[ohering@suse.de](mailto:ohering@suse.de?subject=SLE12-SP5-AZURE%20branch)>

 It is the people aboves responsiblity for checking in this kernel to